 SIEM systems cover all network components — such as numerous endpoints, assets and applications, gather flow data and log events that they produce, and then parse this information to get valuable insights.

-Let’s study the capabilities of such systems as exemplified by this leading solution:
+Let’s study the capabilities of such systems as exemplified by a leading solution according to Gartner’s 2018 Magic Quadrant for Security Information and Event Management — IBM QRadar:

 - The detection of insider threats, APTs and frauds